Former NBA guard Patrick Beverley said that a Julius Randle trade is just a matter of time.

 Knicks in Tricky Spot When It Comes to Julius Randle’s Extension

-ESPN’s Zach Lowe and Bobby Marks do not anticipate a Randle extension this offseason as the Knicks are in a tricky spot in trying to navigate the new, restrictive Collective Bargaining Agreement.
+ESPN’s Zach Lowe and Bobby Marks said they did not anticipate a Randle extension this offseason because the Knicks are in a tricky spot in trying to navigate the new restrictive collective bargaining agreement.

-But Marks said the Knicks can avoid dipping into the second apron with one interesting move, that is if Randle agrees.
+But Marks said the Knicks can avoid dipping into the second apron with one interesting move, that is if Randle would agree to it.

-“It’s either going to be in New York on an extension or maybe a new contract, or maybe it’s what Josh Hart did, where you’re opting into that deal, and you’d have to do this by October 21,” Marks said on the “The Lowe Post” podcast on September 9. “[Randle opts in, and then you extend off that where you get a little more breathing room next year when some of these numbers (OG Anunoby, Jalen Brunson’s contracts) start to go and then the Randle number doesn’t kick in until 2026-27.
+“It’s either going to be in New York on an extension or maybe a new contract, or maybe it’s what Josh Hart did, where you’re opting into that deal, and you’d have to do this by October 21,” Marks said September 9 on the “The Lowe Post” podcast. “[Randle opts in, and then you extend off that where you get a little more breathing room next year when some of these numbers (OG Anunoby, Jalen Brunson’s contracts) start to go and then the Randle number doesn’t kick in until 2026-27.
 So maybe that makes a little bit more sense as far as how this plays out here.”

-In this scenario, Randle can tuck in an additional three years worth a maximum of $140.3 million if he opts into his $30.9 million player option for the 2025-26 season.
-If Randle agrees, he would be leaving more than $100 million in potential earnings.
+In that scenario, Randle could tuck in an additional three years worth a maximum of $140.3 million if he opted into his $30.9 million player option for the 2025-26 season.
+If Randle agreed, he would be leaving more than $100 million in potential earnings.

 Randle will be eligible for a five-year deal worth more than $300 million in free agency next offseason, according to Forbes.